sesam-community/sesam-py/readme.usage.md

                         use with the init command to add test entities to input pipes -force-add
-                        use with the '-add-test-entities' option to overwrite test entities that exist locally
+                        use with the '-add-test-entities' option to overwrite test entities that exist locally --system-placeholder <string>
+                        Name of the system _id placeholder (available only when working on a connector) -d <string>
+                        Connector folder to work with (available only when working on a connector) -e <string>
+                        Directory to expand the config into (available only when working on a connector) --client_id <string>
+                        OAuth2 client id (available only when working on a connector) --client_secret <string>
+                        OAuth2 client secret (available only when working on a connector) --service_url <string>
+                        url to service api (include /api) (available only when working on a connector) --service_jwt <string>
+                        jwt token to the service api (available only when working on a connector) --consumer_token <string>
+                        consumer token (available only when working on a connector) --employee_token <string>
+                        employee token (available only when working on a connector) --base_url <string>
+                        override to use prod env (available only when working on a connector) --days <string>
+                        number of days until the token should expire (available only when working on a connector) --login_service <string>
+                        login service to use (available only when working on a connector)
 ```

 ### Preparing input pipes for testing